 Why Is It Important For Students To Learn Sight Words?

-Before we start, lets go over the basics.
+Before we start, let us go over the basics.
 Why do we even bother teaching sight words?
 Phonic instruction is important for early readers, but so are sight words.
 Sight words are high-frequency words.
-This means that they appear in most text more often.
+This means that they appear in the most text more often.
+Some of these words follow phonics patterns, and some of them don’t.

 We want our students to get to the point where they recognize these words without having to sound them out.
-Teaching these words helps our student read more fluently.
-But more importantly it helps them experience success in their reading.
+Teaching these words helps our students read more fluently.
+But more importantly, it helps them experience success in their reading.
 And they will be reading a lot in Kindergarten.
 Making that a positive experience is vital.

 How to teach sight words to children?